Lina Joy

 Lina Joy is a Malay convert from Islam to Christianity.
 Born Azlina Jailani on 28 July 1964 in Malaysia to Muslim parents of Javanese descent, she converted at age 26.
-The Lina Joy case sparkled a debate about apostasy in Malaysia, and her failed legal attempt to not have her religion listed as "Islam" on her identity card is considered a landmark case in Malaysia.
+The Lina Joy case sparked a debate about apostasy in Malaysia, and her failed legal attempt to not have her religion listed as "Islam" on her identity card is considered a landmark case in Malaysia.

 Court case

 In 1998, Joy was baptised and applied to have her conversion legally recognised by the Malaysian courts.
 Though her change of name was recognised in 1999 and so noted on her identity card, her change of religion was not (for lack of a Syariah Court confirmation document).
 For this reason, she filed suit with the High Court in 1999, bypassing the Syariah court.
 She later filed suit with the Federal Court in 2006.
 Joy hopes to live openly as a Christian; she was forced to go into hiding by the publicity surrounding her case.

 In a majority verdict delivered on 30 May 2007, the Federal Court rejected her appeal.
 Her appeal was dismissed 2-1 by Chief Justice Tun Ahmad Fairuz Sheikh Abdul Halim and Datuk Alauddin Mohd Sheriff.
 The ruling stated that "a person who wanted to renounce their religion must do so according to existing laws or practices of the particular religion.
 Only after the person has complied with the requirements and the authorities are satisfied that the person has apostatised can they embrace Christianity...
 In other words, a person cannot at one's whims and fancies renounce or embrace a religion."

 The dissenting Chief Judge of Sabah and Sarawak Datuk Richard Malanjum wrote that "Hence, in my view this is tantamount to unequal treatment under the law.
 In other words it is discriminatory and unconstitutional and should therefore be struck down.
 For this reason alone, the relief sought for by the appellant should be granted, namely for a declaration that she is entitled to have an identity card in which the word 'Islam' does not appear."